-- Voted ballots are due: Received by the close of the polls on Election Day.
+- Voted ballots are due: Received by Election Day.

 - Your business or occupation prevents you from coming to the polls, including if your occupation is the care of a family member who is at home due to illness, disability, or injury

 - You are a student who is away at college or university

 - The tenets or teachings of your religion prevent you from coming to the polls

 - You are experiencing a temporary or permanent physical disability

 - You are in the public service of the United States or the State of Delaware and are unable to come to the polls

 Delaware absentee ballot directions

 - Use our Absentee Ballot Tool to prepare your application.

 - Sign and date the form.
 This is very important!